-The Tilburg University PhD Regulations incorporate a number of statutory provisions in conformity with the Higher Education and Research Act (in Dutch: WHW), and a number of conditions laid down by the Doctorate Board of Tilburg University.
+The Tilburg University PhD regulations incorporate a number of statutory provisions in conformity with the Higher Education and Research Act (in Dutch: WHW), and a number of conditions laid down by the Doctorate Board of Tilburg University.

-FAQs on the revised PhD Regulations
+FAQs on the PhD regulations

 We offer you an overview of the frequently asked questions.
 Should you have an additional question, please contact the Graduate School.

-- Do the PhD Regulations apply to all PhD Candidates?
+- Do the PhD regulations apply to all PhD candidates?

 - Where can I find the Netherlands Code of Conduct for Research Integrity?

-- Is it possible to obtain a "dual degree" at Tilburg University?
+- Is it possible to obtain a dual degree at Tilburg University?

-- Where can I find the Doctoral Regulations applicable until December 1, 2019?
+- Where can I find the PhD regulations until May 31, 2023?